King Edward VII-class battleship: Armament

 The King Edward VIIs had four 12-inch 40-calibre Mk IX guns mounted in twin-gun turrets fore and aft.
-The guns were carried in BVIIS-type mountings, which had a range of elevation from -5 degrees to of 13.5 degrees, and required the guns to return to 4.5 degrees to be loaded.
+The guns were carried in BVIIS-type mountings, which had a range of elevation from −5 degrees to +13.5 degrees and allowed loading the guns at any angle.
 The guns had a muzzle velocity of 2610 ft/s, and they were capable of penetrating 12 inches of Krupp armour at a range of 4800 yd.
 At their maximum elevation, the guns had a range of 15300 yd.
 Commonwealth and Zealandia later had their mounts modified to allow elevation to 30 degrees, which extended their maximum range significantly, to 26514 yd.
 These were supported by a heavy secondary battery of four 9.2 in guns in four single turrets, two on each broadside.
-The guns were carried in Mk VS mounts, which had a range of elevation from -7 to +15 degrees, allowing for a maximum range of 15500 yd.
+The guns were carried in Mk VS mounts, which had a range of elevation from −7 to +15 degrees, allowing for a maximum range of 15500 yd.
 Muzzle velocity was 2735 to 2751 ft/s.

 The first five ships also mounted ten 6 in Mark VII 45-calibre guns, the same battery carried by earlier British battleships, though unlike earlier battleships, the King Edward VIIs mounted these guns in a central battery rather than in casemates.
 The guns had a muzzle velocity of 2536 ft/s, and they could penetrate six inches of Krupp armour at 2500 yd.
 Maximum elevation was 14 degrees, which allowed the guns to engage targets out to 12000 yd.
 The last three ships (Britannia, Africa and Hibernia) were instead fitted with 6-inch 50 calibre guns, which had been ordered for the Warrior-class armoured cruisers, but were surplus when it was decided to complete the Warriors with a secondary armament of 7.5 in guns.
 For defence against torpedo boats, they carried fourteen 12-pounder 3 in guns and fourteen 3-pounder 47 mm guns that were dispersed in pivot mounts around the ship.
 As was customary for battleships of the period, they were also equipped with five 18 in torpedo tubes submerged in the hull; two were on each broadside, with the fifth in the stern.